odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 },
 ```

-From now on, PHP-DI will always inject this PDO instance as soon as we declare PDO in the
+From now on, PHP-DI will always inject this PDO instance as soon as we declare PDO in a
 constructor as a dependency.

 The last part is to register a new route for `POST /users`.